Dazzlecube/Stories-Untold/content/posts/schismogenesis.md

 [^1]: Athens is of course [not the first democratic instance](https://davidgraeber.org/articles/there-never-was-a-west-or-democracy-emerges-from-the-spaces-in-between/), and even then its democracy was all relative.
 The right to vote was reserved to its male citizens, excluding, among others, women, resident foreigners, and its slave population.
 Athens was indeed a society built on slavery, with slaves consituting more than half its habitants in some periods.

-[^2]: Archaeologists have combed through the ancient tunnels around the Pyramids of the Sun and the Moon and under the Temple of the Feathered Serpent, only to discover that the passages lead to chthonic labyrinths and shrines: evocations of other worlds, no doubt, but not the graves of sacred rulers.
+[^2]: Archaeologists have combed through the ancient tunnels around the Pyramids of the Sun and the Moon and under the Temple of the Feathered Serpent, only to discover that the passages lead to chthonic labyrinths and shrines rather than the graves of sacred rulers.